jesh-rc/Version-Control-Project/README.md

-How It Works

-The application possesses a VersionControl class to save versions, undo/redo stacks, and text change buffers.

-The Save button saves the current text as a new Version object.

-Undo and Redo are achieved by pushing and popping changes into stacks.

-Deletions and insertions of text are buffered to monitor changes.

-Troubleshooting

-All files must be in one directory before opening index.html.

 _______

-If the above application is not working as expected then utilize browser console to check if there is any JavaScript error.
+If the above application is not working as expected then please contact author(s).

-Future Development

-Include export/import option for saved versions.

-Enhance the UI/UX for better user experience.

-Include collaborative editing feature.